AdobeDocs/genstudio.en/help/user-guide/guidelines/add-guidelines.md

 1. Select **[!UICONTROL Add products]**.

-   Using Adobe's generative AI technology, GenStudio for Performance Marketers extracts information from your uploaded documents and begins building your products.
+   Using Adobe's generative AI technology, GenStudio for Performance Marketing extracts information from your uploaded documents and begins building your products.

    A popup appears showing the progress of the product extraction from your documents.